spgitmonish/AdvancedLaneFinding/report/Project4 Report.md

 <p align="center">
 *Figure 9*

-* **Search Window(around previous search)**: As recommended by Udacity, it is not required that we need to do the search from scratch on a new frame.
+* **Search Window(Phase 2)**: As recommended by Udacity, it is not required that we need to do the search from scratch on a new frame.
 A margin/offset from the previous lane position can be used for search for the next frame.
 This reduces processing time drastically.
-I also use this phase only till a threshold is met(5), after which I use averaging and best fit(Phase 3) to predict lanes.
+I also used this phase only till a threshold is met(5), after which I used averaging and best fit(Phase 3) to predict lanes.

 ![SearchWindow](SearchWindow.jpg)
 <p align="center">
 *Figure 10*

-* **Mean Search Window(to smooth detection)**: Once a threshold is met, I calculated the best fit of the last 'N' frames(set to 5) and used that for predicting the lane position in the next frame.
+* **Mean Search Window(Phase 3)**: Once a threshold is met, I calculated the best fit of the last 'N' frames(set to 5) and used that for predicting the lane position in the next frame.
 If the prediction using the best fit is better than the prediction using the most recent fit then there is no change in the best fit.
-But if the most recent fit predicted the lane position more accurately then the best fit.
-Then the new fit is added to the best fit calculation after the oldest entry(used for predicting the best fit) is kicked out(aka FIFO).
+But if the most recent fit predicted the current frame's lane position more accurately than the best fit, the new fit is added to the best fit FIFO after the oldest entry(used for predicting the best fit) is kicked out(aka FIFO).
 This phase really helped smoothing out the lane drawings, radius of curvature and offset.

 > Code: slidwindow.py, Function: slidingWindow()